thegetty/intrometadata/source/glossary.html.md

 metasearch

 Searching of diverse databases on diverse platforms with diverse metadata in real time via one or more protocols.
-The <span class="Helv-Lt-Std-LT-Cond-Ital">National Information Standards Organization</span> MetaSearch Initiative defines metasearch as “search and retrieval to span multiple databases, sources, platforms, protocols, and vendors at once.”
+The National Information Standards Organization MetaSearch Initiative defines metasearch as “search and retrieval to span multiple databases, sources, platforms, protocols, and vendors at once.”
 Metasearch enables users to enter search criteria once and access several search engines simultaneously.
 With meta­search, fresh records are always available because searching is in real time, in a distributed environment.

 meta tag